glefait/cassandra/doc/source/cql/types.rst

                   }
               })

-To be valid, a UDT literal should only include fields defined by the type it is a literal of, but it can omit some field (in which case those will be ``null``).
+To be valid, a UDT literal should only include fields defined by the type it is a literal of, but it can omit some fields (in which case those will be ``null``).

 Altering a UDT